CenterForOpenScience/ROSIEBot/README.md

   [OSF Home](osf.io)<br>
   [Center for Open Science Home](cos.io) | [COS Github](https://github.com/CenterForOpenScience/)

-## Dependencies
-## requirements.txt should take care of all of this, but just in case:
-- Python 3.5 required (use `mkvirtualenv --python=python3.5 rosie` for a virtual environment)
-- BeautifulSoup4
-- Requests library

 ## Prerender

 ### Configuring a Local Prerender Server for Development